mark-icy/infra-new/docs/index.md

 ## Technologies Used

-- Terraform: Used for provisioning our cloud resources.
+- Terraform: Used for provisioning our cloud resources and instantiating the kubernetes cluster.
 - Kubernetes: Our applications are containerized and managed using Kubernetes.
 - Flux: Our GitOps tool of choice.
 It ensures our Kubernetes cluster state matches the state defined in this repository.
 - Jenkins: Used for continuous deployment of our applications.
-- MetalLB: Implemented as the load balancer for our Kubernetes cluster.
 - Cert-Manager: Used for managing Let's Encrypt SSL certificates.
 - Cloudflare Tunnels: Used to host apps directly from our local server (jenkins.markguiang.dev and shop.markguiang.dev)